Today I want to share about five tips to consider if you’ve been in a car accident in Middlebury or Addison County, Vermont.

-In fact, they rarely use your statements as anything other than a reason to deny or reduce the amount that they pay you for your claim.
+They rarely use your statements as anything other than a reason to deny or reduce the amount that they pay you for your claim.

-Almost all insurers who handle car accident claims use computerized programs which input data from your medical records and other documents into a formula that spits out a number which tells the adjuster how much they can pay for your claim.
+Almost all insurers who handle car accident claims use computerized programs which input data from your medical records and other documents into a formula that spits out a number that tells the adjuster how much they can pay for your claim.

-These adjusters aren’t interested in hearing from you about how hard things have been or the effect of the injury has had on your life.
+These adjusters aren’t interested in hearing from you about how hard things have been or the effect the injury has had on your life.
 Instead, they’re listening carefully for admissions of fault or comparative fault.
 In other words, ways to reduce or deny your claim.

 2. Contact emergency services.